JulienEsseul/Shopping-list/README.md

 - Better filter handling (these if imbrication and multiple conditions ternary are terrifying)
 - Modifying the adding-recipe form to self-generate some of its fields.
+- Commenting correctly and in english
+- Modifying variables/functions/components names to be more explicit